What is Stamp Duty and How Much Does it Cost?

 When is it payable?

-Stamp duty must be paid within 14 days of completion.
-Often, your solicitor will do this for you but the legal responsibility to ensure it is paid on time remains with you.
+Stamp Duty must be paid within 14 days of completion.
+Often, your solicitor will do this for you, but you remain legally responsible for ensuring it is paid on time.

 You must submit a return even if no stamp duty is due.

-Stamp duty can have a significant impact on affordability and your overall cost of borrowing.
-Some lenders will allow you to add stamp duty to your mortgage, but you will need to consider this carefully as it will affect your repayments and loan-to-value ratio.
+Stamp Duty can significantly impact affordability and your overall cost of borrowing.
+Some lenders will allow you to add Stamp Duty to your mortgage, but you must consider this carefully as it will affect your repayments and loan-to-value ratio.